abbbi/virtnbdbackup/README.md

 The target directory must be rotated if a new backup set is created.

-Using the available `libvirt` api calls, a backup job operation is started, which in turn initializes a new nbd server backend listening on a local unix socket.
+If the virtual domain is active and running, a backup job operation via `libvirt api` is started, which in turn initializes a new nbd server backend listening on a local unix socket.
 This nbd backend provides consistent access to the virtual machines, disk data and dirty blocks.
 After the backup process finishes, the job is stopped and the nbd server quits operation.

+`Note`:
+> If the virtual domain is not in running state (powered off) `virtnbdbackup`
+> forces the backup mode to `copy` and creates a complete VM backup, the
+> required NBD Services are started automatically.

 It is possible to backup multiple virtual machines on the same host system at the same time, using separate calls to the application with a different target